Aaron-Bopp/TIM/40_Evergreens/Why is it hard to understand how social order effects us.md

 I think that in modern times we have for the most part realized that we live in a [[Imagined order]] except perhaps for christians?
 It seems like this question is a lot more meaningful when contrasted with the long held belief in a "natural law" or natural order.
 These days we have mainly come to the conclusion that our [[social order]] is imagined, but we are still trying to figure out

-I do think that we struggle to understand how [[society]] effects us

 ### <hr class="footnote"/>

 **Status**:: #EVER/SPROUT